Joel Kovel: Political

 Kovel became involved in political activism in the 1960s as a result of the Vietnam War.
 He began to study Karl Marx which created a "conflict with his identity as a Freudian psychoanalyst", and led him to characterize himself as a "Marxist psychoanalyst", two categories which he described as "contrary" to each other.
 He would eventually abandon medicine, psychiatry, and psychoanalysis in 1985.
 He also worked in defense of the Sandinista Revolution in Nicaragua.

 By the late 1980s, he became involved with the environmental movement.
 He then had a brief career with the Green Party of the United States, under which he ran for the U.S. Senate in 1998 and "sought the party's presidential nomination in Denver in 2000."

 Kovel was an advisory editor of Socialist Resistance.

-Personal and death
+Personal life and death

 Kovel married Virginia Ryan, a nurse, with whom he had a daughter and a son before they divorced.
 He then married DeeDee Halleck, with whom he had a daughter.

 Kovel died age 81 on April 30, 2018, in New York City from pneumonia and autoimmune encephalitis.